-Long term value creation: The implementation of the Remuneration Policy contributes to the long term value-creation objective of AMG as it strikes a balance between the relatively modest base salary level of the Management Board (which has not changed since 2008) and the short term incentives on the one hand, and the financial reward which can be gained under the applicable stock option and performance share unit plans on the other hand (which carry vesting terms of three to four years).
-Shares obtained under the PSU plan have a further holding period of two years upon vesting.
-The short term incentive cash remuneration is calculated and payable on an annual basis and is based on operating cash flow and return on capital employed (ROCE) targets, which are set annually by the Supervisory Board.
-The long term incentive (LTI) remuneration factors in an ROCE hurdle rate set by the Supervisory Board as well as AMG's relative share price performance against its peers, which are important measurements for long term value creation.
-The Supervisory Board establishes challenging but realistic targets every year for the short term incentive remuneration, which includes personal objectives for each Management Board member, along with longer term elements like improvements in safety, organizational excellence and growth.
+Long-term value creation: The implementation of the Remuneration Policy contributes to the long-term value-creation objective of AMG as it strikes a balance between the relatively modest base salary level of the Management Board (which has not changed since 2008) and the short-term incentives on the one hand, and the financial reward which can be gained under the applicable stock option and performance share unit plans on the other hand (which carry vesting terms of three to four years).
+In addition, the Remuneration Policy provides for share retention requirements for the Management Board members.
+The short-term incentive cash remuneration is calculated and payable on an annual basis and is based on OCF and ROCE targets, which are set annually by the Supervisory Board.
+The long-term incentive (LTI) remuneration factors in an ROCE hurdle rate set by the Supervisory Board as well as AMG's relative share price performance against its peers, which are important measurements for long-term value creation.
+The Supervisory Board establishes challenging but realistic targets every year for the short-term incentive remuneration, which includes personal objectives for each Management Board member, along with longer-term elements like improvements in safety, organizational excellence and growth.

-Pay ratios: As required under the new Governance Code, the Remuneration Committee has initiated the review of the applicable pay ratio within AMG and its group companies.
+Pay ratios: As required under the 2016 Code, the Remuneration Committee had in 2017 initiated the review of the applicable pay ratio within AMG and its group companies.
 The Supervisory Board, upon recommendation of the Remuneration Committee, has established that the most informative ratio would be one which compares the average Management Board actual compensation with that of the average total employee benefit cost per employee (global workforce).
 The average Management Board compensation (rather than only CEO compensation) is deemed to be the appropriate parameter, given the collective management responsibility of the Management Board members under the Dutch corporate governance system.
 It should be noted that pay-ratios are specific to a company's industry, geographic footprint and organizational structure.
 For example, a large part of AMG's workforce is located in emerging and developing countries, whereas AMG's Management Board members are based in the United States.
 Compensation packages are designed to be locally competitive.
-Also, it should be noted that pay-ratios can be quite volatile over time, as they can vary with stock market movements (impacting the LTI part of the Management Board compensation), exchange rate movements and actual performance by the Company.
-AMG's pay ratios for 2016 and 2017 were 71 and 72, respectively.
-These ratios were impacted by the high Management Board incentive awards which were driven by AMG's strong value creation in 2016 and 2017.
+Also, it should be noted that pay ratios can be quite volatile over time, as they can vary with stock market movements (impacting the LTI part of the Management Board compensation), exchange rate movements and actual performance by the Company.
+In 2016, AMG's pay ratio was 71 (the first year AMG published its pay ratio).
+AMG's pay ratios for 2017 and 2018 were 72 and 62, respectively.
+These ratios were impacted by the high Management Board incentive awards which were driven by AMG's strong value creation in 2017 and 2018.
 The development of this ratio will be monitored and disclosed going forward.
-If the long term incentive payments to the Management Board were removed from the calculation, the ratios would be 44 and 42 for 2016 and 2017, respectively.
-The Remuneration Committee has taken into account these pay ratios in establishing the Management Board compensation for 2017 and believes that these ratios are fair and adequate for this purpose.
+If the long-term incentive payments to the Management Board were removed from the calculation, the ratios would be 42 and 40 for 2017 and 2018, respectively.
+The Remuneration Committee has taken into account these pay ratios in establishing the Management Board compensation for 2018 and 2019 and believes that these ratios are fair and adequate for this purpose.

-REPORT ON REMUNERATION OF THE MANAGEMENT BOARD IN 2017
+REPORT ON REMUNERATION OF THE MANAGEMENT BOARD IN 2018